datavineo/ElectraLens/README.md

-# Voter Analysis Dashboard (MVP)
+# ElectraLens - Voter Management System

-This project provides a minimal Voter Analysis Dashboard: PDF → CSV extraction, FastAPI backend with CRUD, and a Streamlit frontend with charts and forms.
+This project provides a comprehensive Voter Management System with FastAPI backend, PostgreSQL/SQLite database, and a Streamlit frontend with advanced filtering and analytics.

 Quick start (Windows PowerShell):